aanbari1337/react-custom-hooks/README.md

 ## useWindowSize
-<p>This hook is fired when your website reaches every breakpoint</p>
+<p>This hook is executed when your website reaches every breakpoint</p>

 ```js
 const windowSize = useWindowSize();